rpede/SecureSoftwareDevelopment/assignments/oidc_guide.md

 ### Python

-For Python I will recommend [Flask](https://flask.palletsprojects.com/en/3.0.x/), unless your are already accustomed to a different framework.
+For Python I will recommend [Flask](https://flask.palletsprojects.com/en/3.0.x/), unless you are already accustomed to a different framework.

 ### Node/Express